astronomer/docs/learn/connections/bigquery.md

 6. [Create a secret](https://cloud.google.com/secret-manager/docs/create-secret-quickstart) in Google Secret Manager and upload the key file from Step 5 as a secret value.
 Then, copy the ID of your secret name.
 7. Follow Astronomer's documentation to [configure secrets backend](https://docs.astronomer.io/astro/secrets-backend) for your Astro project.

-You can now use this secret in multiple Airflow connections easily.
+You can now use this secret in your Airflow connections.

 </TabItem>